What’s it like to ride the UK’s biggest waves – find out for yourself. Newquay surf instructors descripe their thrilling experience.

 Dom – From where I was sat I could see the take offs which were phenomenal – they were paddling for some bombs, it was mad.
 It was such an experience to see it close up.
 I paddled for a couple towards the end – I managed to get the biggest wave I’ve ever had.
 I was so stoked, I rode it fully without crashing out.
 The whole experience was amazing, overwhelming really.

 Johnny – It’s really heavy.
 I’ve watched it many times before but hadn’t fully appreciated how heavy it is.
 I have a whole newfound respect for it.

 Dom – The whole experience was amazing, overwhelming really.
 I’d like to do it again, but I’d be a bit more prepared, both with the board and physically, but it was great to push my limits.

-Fancy a weekend of Surf Coaching with Johnny Fryer?
-Or a trip to Morocco this December?
-Or if you’d like a surf lesson from either Johnny or ‘Kiwi’ Dom drop Newquay Activity Centre a line on 01637 877722.
+If you’d like a surf lesson from either Johnny or ‘Kiwi’ Dom drop Newquay Activity Centre a line on 01637 877722.